tjmike/log_aggregator/README.md

 The service is responsible for accepting chunked log contents from the client and stitching it together, creating a copy of the original log.
 The contents of the log reconstructed on the server should preserve the original order of entries (lines).

 ### Task

-Your task is to design a protocol that will satisfy the above requirements and implement a server and client using this protocol.
-You may use whatever languages, technologies, or frameworks that you feel are appropriate.
+Design a protocol that will satisfy the above requirements and implement a server and client using this protocol.
-We have a preference for Java, as this team will be writing in Java, but you can make a case for using other languages.
-Feel free to use your best judgement on assumptions and questions you have, and start a discussion with your interviewer if needed.

 #### Important implementation considerations for the protocol

 - The protocol itself could be based on HTTP or custom TCP/UDP or protocol as long as it is documented and has a working service/agent
 - The server can accept log files delivered from multiple concurrent agents
 - Avoid losing parts of a log due to network unreliability
 - Make sure that the resulting log files on the server don’t contain any duplicate lines
 - Consider strategies for coping with back pressure and overflow

-#### Additional (design documentation is enough; feel free to implement if you feel like)

-- How would you change the protocol to allow each agent to aggregate multiple log files concurrently?

-- How would you design the system to allow aggregation from hundreds of thousands of agents?